LIFE AT HOME IS SAD & DREARY

-There is no way I’m going to tell him what happened with Jeff.
-I quickly fall asleep, not waking up until it’s time for school.
+There is no way I can tell him what happened with Jeff.
+I quickly fall asleep, not waking up until it is time for school.
 I recover over the next few days.

 “It was just a fever,” I mumble.

-I don’t want to tell him I don’t have a bike, so I just shake my head.
+I do not want to tell him I do not have a bike, so I just shake my head.